adamsanta/TeslaMS1_BMS_SerialTool/README.md

 # At any moment, you can deactivate the venv and get back to your global Python environment with
 deactivate
 ```

+# TODO

+- Add reading and displaying of DEVICE_STATUS register
+- Add setting of voltage and temperature threshold comparison timings.